johnsonandjohnson/Bodiless-JS/packages/cx-flowcontainer/doc/FlowContainer.md

-# CanvasX FlowContainer Tokens
+# VitalDS FlowContainer Tokens

-The CanvasX flowcontainer provides some useful tokens that can be used to quick constrainments on flowcontainer.
+The VitalDS flowcontainer provides some useful tokens that can be used to quick constrainments on flowcontainer.
 It also provides token that provides ability to do a ContentRegion aka. nested flowcontainer.

 ## Content Editor Details